Published on

 What is the meaning of force majeure?

-This article explores how force majeure comes into effect in Dutch law compared to the European Union (EU) and its member states.
+In this glossary entry we will explore how force majeure comes into effect in Dutch law compared to the European Union (EU) and its member states.
 As we will find out, there are slight nuances in the scope and tradition of its application, which can lead to a variation in outcomes.

 What is force majeure in Dutch law?